Spectacular mark: In popular culture

-Stepladder
+Stepladder and springboard

-In Australian slang, stepladder describes the player over whom another player marks to take a specky.
-In the past, fullbacks have been renowned for inadvertently acting as stepladders.
+In Australian slang, a stepladder describes the player over whom another player marks to take a specky.
+In the past, full-backs have been renowned for inadvertently acting as stepladders.

-Some players have achieved fame for their role as stepladders of famous marks, such as Graeme "Jerker" Jenkin, who was the stepladder for Alex Jesaulenko's mark in the 1970 VFL Grand Final.
+Some players have achieved fame for their role as stepladders of famous marks, including Graeme "Jerker" Jenkin, who was the stepladder for Alex Jesaulenko's mark in the 1970 VFL Grand Final.
 Melbourne band TISM wrote the 1986 song "The Back Upon Which Jezza Jumped" about him.

-Strong fullbacks Gary Pert, Mick Martyn, Chris Langford and Matthew Scarlett have been stepladders for speckies on multiple occasions.
+Strong full-backs Gary Pert, Mick Martyn, Chris Langford and Matthew Scarlett have been stepladders for speckies on multiple occasions.

 Warren Tredrea was the stepladder of a rare Grand Final spectacular mark taken by Paul Chapman in the 2007 AFL Grand Final.

+In some rare cases, a would-be stepladder becomes a springboard when the marking player gets a secondary boost off another player.
+A famous example is a 2001 Essendon–Western Bulldogs game where Essendon's Gary Moorcroft took Mark of the Year by using Western Bulldogs' Brad Johnson as a springboard, a mark which many consider to be the greatest mark of all time.